All About Dental Laboratory Technicians

 - Dental Technology Advisor

-In the United States, there were 38,100 jobs for Dental Laboratory Technician in 2016.
+In 2016, there was an estimated number of 38,100 jobs in the United States for Dental Laboratory Technician.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Dental Laboratory Technician by 2026.
 The BLS estimates 5,000 yearly job openings in this field.

 The states with the most job growth for Dental Laboratory Technician are Utah, Michigan, and Arizona.
 Watch out if you plan on working in Kansas, Missouri, or Maine.
 These states have the worst job growth for this type of profession.